briannak7/WordleHelper/README.md

 ## Motivation

 I created this tool because some of the words used in Wordle puzzles, like "aalii", can feel unfair and frustrating.
 It's easy to feel cheated when you're expected to guess obscure words that don’t seem like common choices.
-With **WordleSolver**, you can have a clearer path to find words that fit the puzzle while still maintaining a fun challenge.
+With **WordleHelper**, you can have a clearer path to find words that fit the puzzle while still maintaining a fun challenge.